GenericMappingTools/GMTjl_doc/tutorials/insets/insets.md

 \end{examplefig}

-But if instead of a rectangle we want to plot a symbol, let’s say, a red circle, we can call the `plot` function inside `inset`.
+But if instead of a rectangle we want to plot a symbol, let’s say, a red circle, we can call the \myreflink{plot} function inside `inset`.
 In next example we also ask to plot the inset at bottom right (:BR) instead of the default top right (:TR) default position.
 If wished, things can be made more complex by passing a full featured GMTdataset to the `plot` function. _e.g._, `plot=(data=D, ...)`